behaviors that are bound to harm you physically or mentally.

 You are so much bigger than the self-destructive thoughts that randomly pop into your mind.
 Remember that we all get self-destructive thoughts from time to time, you might just be more sensitive to them due to past trauma.

-Self-destructive tendencies can be both conscious and unconscious – and they end up sabotaging our health, happiness, and long-term wellbeing.
+Self-destructive tendencies can be both conscious and unconscious and sabotage our health, happiness, and long-term well-being.

-But please remember that these harmful behaviors are a symptom of a deeper wound that needs to be shown compassion, and needs to be expressed in a healthy way.
+But please remember that these harmful behaviors are a symptom of a deeper wound that needs to be shown compassion and expressed healthily.

 It’s important to remember that you’re not alone.

 Like me, you probably can identify with a couple or more symptoms and habits on this list.

 Take the first step forward on your healing journey by developing more self-awareness, self-care, self-forgiveness, and self-love, and you will eventually be free of your self-destructive tendencies.